Travis D. Breaux

 The choice of which program to apply to depends on one's preferences with regard to your professional and intellectual interests, curriculum requirements, other student interests in the programs, etc.Current Students

 Hanan Hibshi, Ph.D.
-Student in Computers, Organization and Society (COS).
+Student in Societal Computing (SC).
 Ms. Hibshi is interested in usable security and privacy.

 Jaspreet Bhatia, Ph.D.
 Student in Software Engineering.
 Ms. Bhatia is interested in applications of natural language processing and crowdsourcing to requirements engineering.